casualGamer-dev/Nuon/src/lib/subsys/initialization.md

 @section overview Overview

-Tor has a single entry point: tor_run_main() in main.c.
-All the ways of starting a Tor process (ntmain.c, tor_main.c, and tor_api.c) work by invoking tor_run_main().
+Nuon has a single entry point: tor_run_main() in main.c.
+All the ways of starting a Nuon process (ntmain.c, tor_main.c, and tor_api.c) work by invoking tor_run_main().

 The tor_run_main() function normally exits (@ref init_exceptwhen "1") by
 returning: not by calling abort() or exit().
 Before it returns, it calls tor_cleanup() in shutdown.c.

-Conceptually, there are several stages in running Tor.
+Conceptually, there are several stages in running Nuon.

 1. First, we initialize those modules that do not depend on the configuration.
 This happens in the first half of tor_run_main(), and the